Workers: Know Your Rights

 Heat Exhaustion

-1) Move them to a cool or shaded area
+1) Move person to a cool or shaded area

 3) Keep them hydrated